 Chemical Health Specialists

-Julia holds a Master of Social Work degree and is a Licensed Graduate Social Worker (LGSW).
+Julia holds a Master of Social Work degree and is a Licensed Social Worker (LICSW).
 In 2015, Julia also became a Certified Prevention Professional (CPP).
 As YSB’s Chemical Health Specialist, Julia provides chemical health screenings, early intervention, education, and related support services to students and their families in the Stillwater Area Public Schools (District 834).
 As Program Supervisor she provides guidance and support to 3 additional Chemical Health Specialists serving across the East Metro area.

 Prior to joining YSB, Julia provided crisis stabilization, assessment, and counseling services to children, adolescents, and adults with chemical and mental health issues in a psychiatric hospital setting.
 She also served a North Dakota college campus as a Tobacco Prevention and Control Coordinator and completed a yearlong social work internship in a northwestern Minnesota high school.